afeld/python-public-policy/syllabus.md

 A student may work with other students.
 However, each student should submit their assignment separately.
 In addition, students need to indicate with whom they have worked in the comments of their submission.

-All submissions must be made using a Google Colab Notebook file that has to be uploaded to GitHub.
+All submissions must be made using a Google Colab Notebook file following [these instructions](https://github.com/afeld/python-public-policy#turning-in-assignments).
 All submissions should follow the style guide that will be provided during the first class.

 Attendance is mandatory but most importantly, important.
 Learning programming requires commitment from the part of the student and the skills are built out of practice.